oddbird/css-sandbox/src/sasslike/mixins-functions.md

   for this use-case.
 {% endnote %}

+The thread also includes
-And for generating a checkerboard:
+a function for generating checkerboard background-images:

 ```css
 @custom-function --checkerboard(--size "<length>") {